Get all the latest data for Randstad

 How do I confirm there are no liens in Randstad right now?

-The standard way to confirm there are no liens or encumbrances on a Randstad property is to request a Kadaster extract and have your notary verify that no mortgages, attachments, or easements are registered against the property.
+The standard way to confirm there are no liens or encumbrances on a Randstad property is to have your notary request a full extract from the Kadaster (Dutch Land Registry), which shows all registered mortgages, attachments, easements, and other encumbrances tied to the property.

 How do I check zoning and permitted use in Randstad right now?